Learn The Caribbean Flags (Updated 2026)

 Group by colonial influence

 British Overseas Territories often share the Union Jack and blue field.
-French territories sometimes use regional flags that are unofficial but locally popular.
+French and Dutch territories sometimes use regional flags that are unofficial but locally popular.

-St. Lucia’s triangles = the Pitons, Antigua and Barbuda’s rising sun = a new beginning, Dominica’s parrot = unique wildlife.
+Saint Lucia’s triangles represent the Pitons, Antigua and Barbuda’s rising sun symbolizes a new beginning, and Dominica’s parrot reflects the island’s wildlife.

 Use a blank Caribbean map

-For an even bigger challenge, try testing yourself on all 198 country flags of the world.
+For an even bigger challenge, learn all 198 country flags of the world.

 ff9ac22077490c5a37f7faa394ad4c57ddc1b6f80585c485980c953038610cbd?s=150&d=mp&r=g